daormar/debasher/doc/design_doc_resident.md

 `Supervisor` learns that a node finished only from its `.finished` file, and none of its readers can hang waiting for an EOF that never comes.

-Not covered: both endpoints of a channel dying together, before either has reopened the FIFO.
-The ghost ends die with their processes, so the unread messages are destroyed; a third process holding the FIFO open would keep them alive, considered but not adopted (see the Contract's limits and Future work).
+The ghost ends die with their processes, so both endpoints of a channel dying together, before either has reopened the FIFO, would destroy the unread
+messages: the `Supervisor` holds the FIFO of every business channel as a third process, which keeps them (see "Holding the business channels").

 ## The resync line (`HELLO`)